MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/codeunit1-replacement.md

 ---
-title: "Replacement for Codeunit 1" ms.custom: na ms.date: 04/01/2021
+title: "Replacement for codeunit 1" ms.custom: na ms.date: 01/02/2024
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: conceptual
 author: jswymer
 ---
-# Codeunit 1 Replacement
+# Codeunit 1 replacement

 With [!INCLUDE[prod_short](../developer/includes/prod_short.md)], codeunit **1 Application Management** has been removed and replaced with system codeunits and management codeunits.
 However, for technical upgrades from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], you must import the replacement codeunit 1 that is provided in this article into your application database.
 For more information about the codeunit 1 removal and what it means, see [Transitioning From Codeunit 1](transition-from-codeunit1.md).

-## Codeunit 1 Replacement Codeunit
+## Codeunit 1 replacement Codeunit

 Copy the code to a text editor, and save it as a .txt file type.
-You will use this during a technical upgrade.
+You'll use this during a technical upgrade.

 ```
 OBJECT Codeunit 1 ApplicationManagement